Balochistan Liberation Front: Activities

+2004 onwards

-The group is responsible for attacks on civilian, journalist, government officials and military personnel in Balochistan since it re-emerged in 2004.
-The group along with another separatist group named Baloch Liberation Army has claimed responsibility for killing 27 Journalists out of the total 38 journalists killed in Balochistan province since 2007.
-Some other attacks for which group has claimed responsibility for are:
+The group has been responsible for attacks on civilians, journalists, government officials and military personnel in Balochistan since it re-emerged in 2004.
+The group along with another separatist group, the Baloch Liberation Army (BLA), has claimed responsibility for killing 27 Journalists out of the total 38 journalists killed in Balochistan province since 2007.

-In August 2012, Reporters without borders announced that BBC’s Urdu service correspondent in Quetta Ayub Tareen has been threatened by the BLF for his perceived partisan reporting on the group's political activities.
+In August 2012, Reporters Without Borders (RWB) announced that BBC’s Urdu service correspondent in Quetta Ayub Tareen has been threatened by the BLF for his perceived partisan reporting on the group's political activities.

 On early 27 July 2013, gunmen attacked a coastguard checkpost in Suntsar, Gwadar District.
-The attack was carried out by 24 gunmen which resulted in death of seven coast guards and injured seven others.
+The attack was carried out by 24 gunmen which resulted in death of 7 coast guards and injured 7 others.
 Two injured coast guards were also kidnapped by the militants.
-Baluch Liberation Front claimed responsibility for the attack on the coastguard checkpost.
-BLF also stated that two of their militants were also killed in the attack.
+The Baloch Liberation Front claimed responsibility for the attack on the coastguard checkpost.
+The BLF also stated that two of their militants were also killed in the attack.

 On 12 April 2015, 20 construction workers from Punjab and Sindh province were gunned down in Turbat, which the BLF later claimed responsibility for.
 After the attack, the Home Minister of Balochistan, Sarfraz Bugti claimed that Indian intelligence agencies were involved in supporting the BLF in carrying out such attacks.
-BLF claimed that the workers were members of Frontier Works Organization, which is a body linked to the Pakistani Army.
+The BLF claimed that the laborers were workers of the Frontier Works Organization (FWO) construction company.

 On 16 November 2017, the bullet-riddled bodies of 15 migrants were discovered in the city of Turbat.
 Security officials state that while attempting to cross the border, the migrants were kidnapped by armed men who later killed them.
 The BLF later claimed responsibility for the murder of the 15 migrants.
 The mastermind of the attack, Younas Taukali, was killed by Pakistani security forces in November 2017.
-Younas Taukali was one of the top eight commanders of Baluch Liberation Front.
+Younas Taukali was one of the top eight commanders of the Baloch Liberation Front.

+2023

-On 6 May 2023, Mohammad Asa alias Mullah Ibrahim was killed in a clash between different factions of BLF over division of extorted money.
-Mohammad Asa alias Mullah Ibrahim was a top member of BLF and carried a bounty of PKR 4 million placed on his head by law enforcement agencies of Pakistan.
-He had joined the ranks of the BLF in 2010 and quickly rose to become one of its leader.
-He was responsible for attacks on workers involved in development projects, Iranian containers and law enforcement agencies of Pakistan.
+On 6 May 2023, Mohammad Asa (with the alias Mullah Ibrahim) was killed in a clash between different factions of the BLF over division of extorted money.
+Mohammad Asa was a top member of BLF and carried a bounty of PKR 4 million placed on his head by law enforcement agencies of Pakistan.
+He had joined the ranks of the BLF in 2010 and quickly rose to become one of its leaders.
+He was responsible for attacks on workers involved in development projects, Iranian containers, and law enforcement agencies of Pakistan.

-On 18 June 2023, BLF commander, Ali Nawaz Rind, was killed under mysterious circumstances in a neighboring country.
+On 18 June 2023, BLF commander, Ali Nawaz Rind, was killed under mysterious circumstances in "a neighboring country".
 Some sources attribute his death to be a result of in-fighting among the BLF's ranks.
-Rind was prominent BLF commander and was part of BLF since 2014.
+Rind was prominent BLF commander and was part of the BLF since 2014.
 He was also involved in number of attacks on law enforcement agencies in Pakistan.